niklas-hasselmeyer/minidusen/README.md

 - Push your changes **with passing specs**.
 - Send me a pull request.

 Note that we're very eager to keep this gem lightweight.
-If you're unsure whether a change would make it into the gem, [talk to me beforehand](mailto:henning.koch@makandra.de).
+If you're unsure whether a change would make it into the gem, [open an issue](https://github.com/makandra/minidusen/issues/new).

 Credits